-I discuss the new recommendations and guidelines to reduce the risk of peanut allergy in babies and kids to prevent anaphylaxis and other reactions.
+I discuss the signs of peanut allergy in baby, the new guidelines to reduce the risk of peanut allergies, and how to to prevent anaphylaxis and other reactions.

 Growing up, my mom was a Montessori teacher and would tell me horror stories about children’s seizures and using epi-pens to save kids’ lives.
-Back then I just thought my mom was a hero (and she still totally is), but today, as a new momma-to-be, all I can think of is how terrified I would be letting my kids out of my sight with a peanut allergy.
+Back then, I just thought my mom was a hero (and she still totally is), but today, as a new momma-to-be, all I can think of is how terrified I would be letting my kids out of my sight with a peanut allergy.
 So, when I learned about the new guidelines to reduce the risk of peanut allergy in babies and kids, I breathed a sigh of relief.
 While a peanut allergy, like all allergies, can always still happen, it’s reassuring to know there are steps we can take to reduce the risk.
-I’ve already talked a lot about the role of the microbiome and food allergies, but let’s look specifically at the new guidelines for peanuts.
+I’ve already talked a lot about the role of the microbiome and food allergies, but let’s look specifically at the new guidelines for peanuts and signs of peanut allergy in baby.

 First of all, a few thoughts on peanuts.
 Admittedly a misnomer, peanuts are actually not nuts, they’re in fact a type of legume (much like chickpeas, and lentils!)
 More than 85% of peanuts and peanut products consumed in Canada come from the United States, since our chilly climates aren’t conducive to their growth.

 Nutrition-wise, peanuts actually have more protein than any other nut!
 They are also an excellent source of magnesium, manganese, niacin and Vitamin A through E!
 And of course, there’s that amazing fat- 85% of the fat in peanuts is the “good” unsaturated fat.
 So, there’s good reason to want our kids to be able to enjoy them.
-I know that personally, some of my favourite recipes include yummy peanuts (like these PB Rice Krispie Treats, PB Banana Vegan Protein Bars, and Peanut Cherry Energy Balls) and I would hate to not be able to share some of those treats with my baby-to-be when they’re old enough to indulge!
+I know that personally, some of my favourite recipes include yummy peanuts (like these PB Rice Krispie Treats, PB Banana Vegan Protein Bars, and Peanut Cherry Energy Balls).

 Guidelines to Reduce the Risk of Peanut Allergy